North America Has Lost 3 Billion Birds, Scientists Say

 "The numbers of ducks and geese are larger than they've ever been, and that's not an accident," says Rosenberg.
 "It's because hunters who primarily want to see healthy waterfowl populations for recreational hunting have raised their voices."

-Applied ecologist Ted Simons of North Carolina State University, says that trying to enumerate bird populations and tracking them over time is a daunting task with a lot of uncertainty.
+Applied ecologist Ted Simons of North Carolina State University says that trying to enumerate bird populations and tracking them over time is a daunting task with a lot of uncertainty.

 "People are doing a wonderful effort to try and understand our bird populations, but the actual systems that we have in place to try and answer really tough questions like this are really far short of what we need," says Simons.
 "We're certainly far from having the tools and having the resources to have real high confidence in our estimates of these populations."

-Note: An earlier version of this story misspelled Kristen Ruegg's first name as Kristin.